oscartorres-10/fe-technical-assessment/README.md

 - Loading state could be done with [Suspense](https://react.dev/reference/react/Suspense#displaying-a-fallback-while-content-is-loading) for a better integration with React.
 Also an [Skeleton](https://ui.shadcn.com/docs/components/skeleton) would be nicer.
 - Error handling could be done with an [Error Boundary](https://react.dev/reference/react/useTransition#displaying-an-error-to-users-with-error-boundary).
+- Unit tests could be added with a tool like Jest

 ## Gen AI usage